mmguar/rothemundlab/_pages/contact.md

 # Contact us

-If you are interested in getting in touch or working with us, contact Paul:
+If you wish to get in touch with us or are interested in working with us, contact Paul:

 Paul W.K.
 Rothemund
 Caltech, MS 136-93, Moore 231